Writing headings and page titles

 Search engine optimization (SEO)

-Search engines read the words in your headings and page titles to better understand what the page is about.
+Search engines read the words you use in headings and page titles to better understand what the page is about.
 This is one of the ways they categorize content as useful or not.
-Use keywords in your headings and page title to help people find the pages they need fast.
+Use keywords in headings and page titles to help people find the pages they need fast.

 Search engines generally place the most importance on an H1 tag followed by H2, H3 and so on.